bokesan/icfpc2019/README.md

 ## Building and running

+Prerequisites: a Java 8 JDK.

-Run `./gradlew build` in this folder to build the application.
+Run `./gradlew build` in this folder to build the task solver.

-Run `./gradlew run` to execute the application.
-To pass command line arguments to the application, pass them in the `--args` argument, for example:

-    ./gradlew run --args='--file="foo.json" --solver=best --who-rules=we'

-or

-    ./gradlew run --args=$HOME/Dropbox/ICFP/2019/task/part-1/prob-001.desc

-To build a distribution archive use `./gradlew distZip`.
-The resulting archive is placed in `build/distributions`.
+Use

+    java -Xms2g -jar build/libs/icfpc2019.jar --target-dir solutions problems/prob-*.desc

+to generate solutions for all problems in the `problems` folder and write them into the `solutions` folder.

+See puzzle/README.md for the description of the puzzle solver.

+## Our Solution approach

+Out task solver is written in Java.
+The puzzle solver is written in Haskell.

+We use a "hug the wall" approach and go to the nearest unwrapped field if nore is reachable in the next move.

+Teleporters are placed where found.
+Clones used as soon as possible and manipulators are attached to the sides of the existing ones.

+See puzzle/README.md for the description of the puzzle solver.